Monday, March 28, 2016

 This movie has themes that are part comedy and part thriller.
 THE CABLE GUY didn't compare and rank up to his earlier hits like Ace Ventura, The Mask and Dumb and DumberEven in later years, he would be burgeoning more seriously in his acting career with some of his other features that would dramatically propel his reputation into superstardom.

 THE CABLE GUY tells an entertaining, scary, funny and sad story in one basket.
-It is a movie you have not seen before if you are in the mood for something easy to follow and provides instant thrills with a well-paced, engaging plot.
+If you are in the mood for something easy to follow that will provide instant thrills with a well-paced, engaging plot.
 Then this would be worth a watch.

 Star rating: (7/10) Good Movie